-stock exclusion from water bodies as a priority mitigation action

-- Farm Environment Plans (including those for commercial vegetable producers) that ensure industry-specific good management practice, and identify additional mitigation actions to reduce diffuse discharges by specified dates, which can then be monitored - a property scale nitrogen reference point to be established by modelling current nutrient losses from each property, with no property being allowed to increase losses exceed its reference point in the future and higher dischargers being required to reduce their nutrient losses - an accreditation system to be set up for people who will assist farmers to prepare their Farm Environment Plan, and to certify agricultural industry schemes - Waikato Regional Council to develop approaches outside the rule framework that allow contaminant loss risk factors to be assessed at a sub-catchment level, and implement mitigations that look beyond individual farm boundaries to identify the most cost-effective solutions.
+- stock exclusion from water bodies as a priority mitigation action - Farm Environment Plans (including those for commercial vegetable producers) that ensure industry-specific good management practice, and identify additional mitigation actions to reduce diffuse discharges by specified dates, which can then be monitored - a property scale nitrogen reference point to be established by modelling current nutrient losses from each property, with no property being allowed to exceed its reference point in the future and higher dischargers being required to reduce their nutrient losses. - an accreditation system to be set up for people who will assist farmers to prepare their Farm Environment Plan, and to certify agricultural industry schemes - Waikato Regional Council to incentivise, enable, and support, sub- catchment approaches to sustainable land and water management, and adoption of edge of field mitigation where required.
+Regulatory, non-regulatory, and financial instruments are provided to enable and support communities working together in their watershed (sub-catchments) to address develop approaches outside the rule framework that both point source and diffuse losses of contaminants to water, contaminant loss risk factors to be assessed at a sub-catchment level, and implement mitigations that look beyond individual farm boundaries to identify the most cost-effective and influential solutions.